0ox/MyProfile/README.md

 # MyProfile
-Profile for Surge and QuantumultX
+Profiles for Surge and QuantumultX

 # Thanks
 Clone from [ConnersHua](https://github.com/ConnersHua)